(415) 474-3130 Info@ElectricTourCompany.com

 1. Watch a polo match at the Polo Field.
 Golden Gate Park is home to one of the oldest polo clubs in the United States, and visitors can watch matches on Sundays between May and October.

-2. Rent a surrey or paddleboat and explore Stow Lake.
+2. Rent a surrey or paddleboat and explore Blue Heron Lake (Stow Lake).
 This picturesque lake is surrounded by beautiful gardens and is a popular spot for boating, fishing, and picnicking.

 3. Take a free dance lesson and dance the Lindy Hop on Sundays.
 This popular event takes place at the Music Concourse and is a great way to learn a new dance and meet new people.